finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

--   Uses data standards to specify eligibility related information such as haircuts (regulatory credit quality, FX related or additional haircuts), agency or composite credit ratings and asset maturity terms.
+-   Uses data standards to specify eligibility related information such as haircuts (regulatory credit quality, FX related or additional haircuts), agency or composite credit ratings and asset maturity terms
--   Provides functions to apply treatment rules to predefined collateral criteria such as include/exclude logic.
+-   Provides functions to apply treatment rules to predefined collateral criteria such as include/exclude logic
--   Applies treatment rules for concentration limit caps by percentage or value.
-These can be applied to one or multiple elements of the collateral characteristics and defined criteria.
+-   Applies treatment rules for concentration limits caps by percentage or value.
+These can be applied to one or multiple elements of the collateral characteristics and defined criteria
--   Includes attributes to identify regulatory rules by defined eligibility identification categories published by regulatory bodies such as EMIR, CFTC and US Prudential.
+-   Attributes are included to identify regulatory rules by defined eligibility identification categories published by regulatory bodies such as EMIR, CFTC and US Prudential
--   Provides a means of Identifying Schedules and constructing reusable collateral profiles.
+-   Provides a means of Identifying Schedules and constructing reusable collateral profiles
--   Standardises digital data representation components to construct the details to identify collateral eligibility not just for regulatory purposes but for all needs of eligibility expression within legal contracts and documentation.
+-   Standardises digital data representation components to construct the details to identify collateral eligibility not just for regulatory purposes but for all needs of eligibility expression within legal contracts and documentation
--   Promotes a standard format to represent eligible collateral for negotiators to identify and agree details without misinterpretation.
+-   Promotes a standard format to represent eligible collateral for negotiators to identify and agree details without misinterpretation
--   Provides standards to facilitate Interoperability between platforms for digitised eligible collateral information.
+-   Provides standards to facilitate Interoperability between platforms for digitised eligible collateral information
--   Connects contractual terms of eligibility in documentation to supporting processes.
+-   Connects contractual terms of eligibility in documentation to supporting processes
--   Standardises data records for audit requirements.
+-   Standardises data records for audit requirements
 -   Provides many opportunities in the collateral ecosystem and benefits a data representation of collateral choices that can be imported and exported to other systems such as credit, treasury, trade reporting and custodian platforms, providing a full workflow solution from negotiation, execution through to optimisation and settlement.

-## Modelling Approach
+# Modelling Approach

-### Scope
+## Scope

 The model's primary intention is to deliver standards for OTC Derivatives with a focus on uncleared margin rules.
 In addition, the approach is intended to also be used to express collateral eligibility for other industry workflows such as Securities Lending, Repo and Exchange Traded Derivatives (ETD).
-The model foundations, broad range of attributes and functions have been constructed with this in mind and can be extended further to operate to wider processes.
+The model foundations, broad range of attributes and functions has been constructed with this in mind and can be extended further to operate to wider processes.

 The common data requirements have been established through industry